mindyng/mindyng.github.io/_posts/2025-06-24-Cultivation-of-Emotional-Ties-and-Dependency-Through-LLM-Language.md

 Also, people who say they [have no friends]((https://www.reddit.com/r/CharacterAI/comments/y949hb/understanding_how_cai_works/)) are advised not to use chatbots as a replacement for genuine connection with others.
 I did a quick search on [YouTube for a character.ai tutorial](https://www.youtube.com/watch?v=h6uA9k11ZrU) and within seconds of playing the video, the most popular character on the platform insults and has no bounadies with "physical interaction".
 This is what many of the youth are engaging with for long hours on end.
-The consequences to society are evident.
+The impact to society are evident.

 # Limitations